thosgood/this-weeks-finds/markdown/201-250/week213.md

 > any subgroup of SL(2,Z) that contains one of these Γ(N)'s.
 Clearly
 > such things have finite index in SL(2,Z).
 But unfortunately there
 > exist subgroups of finite index in SL(2,Z) that are not congruence
 > subgroups.
-This is a "low-dimensional" phenomenon\-\--the moment you
+This is a "low-dimensional" phenomenon---the moment you
 > have a bit more freedom, e.g. you're working with SL(3,Z) or indeed
 > SL(n,Z) for any n≥3, or even SL(2,Z\[1/p\]) for some prime p, then any
-> subgroup of finite index is a congruence subgroup\-\--these groups
+> subgroup of finite index is a congruence subgroup---these groups
 > satisfy the "congruence subgroup property".
 But I've never
 > understood the commutator of SL(2,Z) precisely for the reason that
 > it's not a congruence subgroup (this is essentially because the